 I should point out, there are bloggers who have mastered the art of frugality.
 Probably the most famous one is Mr. Money Mustache.
-He and wife and kid live on a budget of $30,000/year.
+He and his family live on a budget of $30,000/year.
 So living on less than what you (and most financial planners) believe you need is possible, with some restraint.

 A word on healthcare

 I served as a Captain in the U.S. Air Force during the Gulf War.
 While serving, I was diagnosed with several medical conditions, but the conditions were not considered severe enough to keep me from working.
 After completing my active duty service commitment, I applied for VA Disability.
 The VA found that I was over 10% disabled and I receive a small VA disability check and free medical care.
 If my earned income falls below a certain threshold, I do not have a copayment.
 Because I currently have no earned income (my savings and pension are not “income”), I have no medical premiums.
 However, if I need a medication unrelated to my disability, my cost is $8 per script.
 I must also see a VA doctor.
 Thankfully, my doctor is excellent.